delibre/data-bases-project/README.md

 ![alt text](examples/3.jpg)

-- Admin screen with orders.
-Here admin can send the order with chosen date and shipper.
+- Admin screen with the orders.
+Here admin can send an order with chosen date and shipper.

 ![alt text](examples/4.jpg)